mykeln/teslaprep/model_y_checklist.md

 ---

+## Things to Bring with You ##
+1. [ ] Written or digital proof of your down payment having been made and the final payment details
+1. [ ] Proof of insurance
+1. [ ] Your trade-in car
+1. [ ] USB-A, USB-C, and 12VDC cables for testing
+1. [ ] Your phone
+1. [ ] Any accessories you want to install immediately

 ## SECTION A - Verify pre-delivery vehicle records ##

 > Make sure the car you ordered is the car you're getting!